gonzalo-r-martinez/magnolia-telegram-bot/README.md

 ## Configuration

-First we must create a new bot through the [Bot Father of Telegram](https://telegram.me/botfather) where we will generate the API key of the bot and the name we want for the bot.
-Then in the configuration of the module we will only have to enter the API key and the name that we have generated.
+First, we create a new bot using the [Bot Father of Telegram](https://telegram.me/botfather).
+We generate an API key for the bot and the desired bot name.
+Then, we add the API key and the name that we have generated in the module configuration.

 ![Config](https://github.com/gonzalo-r-martinez/magnolia-telegram-bot/raw/master/src/main/resources/magnolia-telegram-bot/webresources/demo/config.png)

-Finally we will have to configure the URL of access to the endopoint of the REST API of Magnolia.
+Finally, we configure the URL to access the endopoint of the Magnolia REST API.

 ![Rest](https://github.com/gonzalo-r-martinez/magnolia-telegram-bot/raw/master/src/main/resources/magnolia-telegram-bot/webresources/demo/rest.png)